WUK-SR/banner_magic/README.md

 ** All the data in the Excel sheet will be converted into a Homepage banner, but only the ones where the keyword `YES` was stated in the `HP` column of the sheet will contain content, otherwise the files will render `Empty.`.
 These empty files can simply be deleted after generation.

 ### Online offers category banner
-To choose and run the app with a deals category banner template, use the line `npm run magic_OC`.
+To choose and run the app with a deals category banner template, use the line `npm run magic_OOC`.

 ### Online offers homepage banner
 To choose and run the app with a deals category banner template, use the line `npm run magic_OOH`.